Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Reminders on HL categories and the map td

-endows $\YZ$ with a grading by the root lattice, such that $A_{j,s+1}^{-1}$ has a degree $0$ for each $(j,s) \in \IZ$ (follows from mesh relations).
+in $\DQ$.
 In particular, the $q$-character of any simple module in $\CZ$ is homogeneous with respect to the grading~\eqref{eq : grading}.
-Moreover, ~\eqref{eq : grading} induces a bijection between $\{ Y_{i,p} , (i,p) \in \widehat{I_Q} \}$ and $\Phi_+$.
+Moreover, ~\eqref{eq : grading} induces a bijection between $\{ Y_{i,p} , (i,p) \in \widehat{I}_Q \}$ and $\Delta_+$.
 Finally, following \cite{HL16}, we define for each $M \in \CxiZ$ the truncated $q$-character $\tchi_q(M)$ of $M$ as the element of $\YZ$ obtained from $\chi_q(M)$ by dropping all the terms involving variables $Y_{i,p}$ with $p> \xi(i)$.
 This gives another injective ring homomorphism

+Truncated $q$-character map is injective because $q$-character map is injective and the $q$-character of a module is determined by its highest $l$-weight and also by its truncated $q$-character \cite{FR99, FM01}.